rfjakob/earlyoom/README.md

 in front of an unresponsive system.

-This made me and other people wonder if the oom-killer could be configured to step in earlier: [superuser.com][2], [unix.stackexchange.com][3].
+This made me and other people wonder if the oom-killer could be configured to step in earlier: [reddit r/linux][5], [superuser.com][2], [unix.stackexchange.com][3].

 As it turns out, no, it can't.
 At least using the in-kernel oom-killer.
 In the user space, however, we can do whatever we want.

 What does it do
 ---------------
-earlyoom checks the amount of available memory and (since version 0.5) free swap 10 times a second.
-If both are below 10%, it will kill the largest process.
+earlyoom checks the amount of available memory and free swap to to 10 times a second (less often if there is a lot of free memory).
+If both are below 10%, it will kill the largest process (highest `oom_score`).
 The percentage value is configurable via command line arguments.

 In the `free -m` output below, the available memory is 2170 MiB and